EasternEdgeRobotics/Software_2026/ros_workspace/README.md

 2. Install [ROS2 Jazzy](https://docs.ros.org/en/jazzy/Releases/Release-Jazzy-Jalisco.html)

 3. Install necessary dependencies for our ROS2 workspace.
-You can look through the Dockerfile (`Software_2025/ros_workspace/Dockerfile`) for the most up-to-date list of dependancies.
+You can look through the [Dockerfile](./Dockerfile) for the list of dependancies.

-4. Run `colcon build` in `Software_2025/ros_workspace`
+4. Run `colcon build` in `ros_workspace`

-5. Source the workspace by running `source setup.bash` in `Software_2025/ros_workspace/install`
+5. Source the workspace by running `source /opt/ros/jazzy/setup.bash` and `ros_workspace/install/setup.bash`

 You can choose the backend launch file to run based on the ROV (ex.
 Waterwitch or Beaumont) and whether or not you are using the [simulation_environment](https://github.com/EasternEdgeRobotics/rov-sim).
 Once chosen, you can run:
 ```
-ros2 launch <backend package (ex. beaumont_backend)> <launch file <ex. simulation_beaumont_startup>>
+ros2 launch <package name> <launch file>
 ```
-If the launch file run starts an instance of ROSBridge Server, you can control the ROV using the [Web Frontend](../web_frontend/)

-If you are using Waterwitch, you can also run our Waterwitch Frontend
+or
 ```
-ros2 run waterwitch_frontend waterwitch_frontend
+ros2 run <package name> <ros2 node>
 ```

 If you make changes and would like to recompile, restart from step 4.